mrasadatik/asadatik.dev/CODE_OF_CONDUCT.md

 To maintain a positive experience within my community and for those interacting with my work, I encourage the following behaviors:

-- **Be Respectful**: Show consideration for others’ time, perspectives, and experiences.
+-   **Be Respectful**: Show consideration for others' time, perspectives, and experiences.
 Recognize that we all contribute to the learning process.
 -   **Practice Empathy**: Approach others with kindness, understanding, and an open mind.
 -   **Provide Constructive Feedback**: Offer insights aimed at improvement and growth, and accept feedback graciously.
 -   **Focus on Professionalism**: Every interaction should reflect high professional standards, regardless of the context.
 Your tone, approach, and actions should align with my commitment to excellence.
 -   **Promote Healthy Communication**: Strive to engage in clear, respectful, and solution-focused discussions.
 Misunderstandings can be resolved calmly and constructively.

 ### **Unacceptable Behavior**

 The following behaviors are prohibited and will not be tolerated:

 -   **Harassment**: Any form of personal, political, or religious attack, trolling, or behavior meant to provoke or hurt others.
 -   **Sexualized Language or Imagery**: Any content or behavior that is inappropriate, sexualized, or otherwise unprofessional.
 -   **Discrimination**: Any behavior that discriminates against others based on their age, gender, religion, appearance, or background.
-- **Invasion of Privacy**: Sharing others’ personal or private information, such as email addresses, without their explicit consent.
+-   **Invasion of Privacy**: Sharing others' personal or private information, such as email addresses, without their explicit consent.
 -   **Unprofessional Conduct**: Any actions or communication that do not align with my personal and professional values, including disrespectful behavior or using inappropriate language.

 ## **Enforcement Responsibilities**